Varbin/xtea/README.rst

 Note
 ====

     I does NOT guarantee that this implementation (or the base cipher) is secure.
-If there are bugs, tell me them on github.
+If there are bugs, tell me them please.